JPETTomography/j-pet-framework-examples/LargeBarrelAnalysis/PARAMETERS.md

 - `HitFinder_RefDetScinID_int`
 `ID` of Reference Detector Scintillator, needed for creating reference hits

+- `EventFinder_UseCorruptedHits_bool`
+Indication if Event Finder module should use hits flagged as Corrupted in the previous task.
+Default value: `false`

 - `EventFinder_EventTime_float`
 time window for grouping hits in one event.
 Default value `5 000 ps`